Last Coals to Leeds

 The Memorial Plaque

 The plaque is a memorial that is dedicated to those who had worked at Middleton Broom Pit from opening to closure, and in particular to those who had lost their lives working at the Pit.
 The obvious place to install it would have been on the platform at Park Halt, since this is on the edge of what used to be the site of the colliery yard.
-Unfortunately, boards which have been installed there have suffered from vandalism to an extent that suggests that this would not be a good location, and so the plaque has been installed instead at the north end of the Moor Road site, where the railway line once continued into Leeds.
+Unfortunately, boards which have been installed there have suffered from vandalism to an extent that suggests that this would not have been a good location, and so the plaque was installed instead at the north end of the Moor Road site, where the railway line once continued into Leeds.

 The plaque was unveiled on Friday 21st September 2018, and a separate page gives more details of it an of the unveiling ceremony.